-- (1) Recourse to the Competent Court against an arbitral award may be made only by an application for setting aside such award in accordance with sub-section (2) and sub-section (3). - (2) An arbitral award may be set aside by the Competent Court only if- - (a) the party making the application establishes on the basis of the record of the arbitral tribunal that- - (i) a party was under some incapacity, or - (ii) the arbitration agreement is not valid under the law to which the parties have subjected it or, in the absence of any indication thereon, under the laws of Pakistan; or - (iii) the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present their case; or - (iv) the arbitral award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or it contains decisions on matters beyond the scope of the submission to arbitration: - Provided that if the decisions on matters submitted to arbitration can be separated from those not so submitted, only that part of the arbitral award which contains decisions on matters not submitted to arbitration may be set aside; or - (v) the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties, unless such agreement was in conflict with a provision of this Act from which the parties cannot derogate, or, in the absence of such agreement, was not in accordance with this Act; or - (b) the Competent Court finds that- - (i) the subject-matter of the dispute is not capable of settlement by arbitration under the laws of Pakistan, or - (ii) the arbitral award is in conflict with the public policy of Pakistan. - (3) Without limiting the generality of subparagraph (2)(b)(ii), an award is in conflict with the public policy of Pakistan where- - (a) the making of the award was induced or affected by fraud or corruption; or - (b) a material breach of the rules of natural justice occurred- - (i) during the arbitral proceedings; or - (ii) in connection with the making of the award.
+(1) Recourse to the Competent Court against an arbitral award may be made only by an application for setting aside such award in accordance with sub-section (2) and sub-section (3).

+(2) An arbitral award may be set aside by the Competent Court only if-

+(a) the party making the application establishes on the basis of the record of the arbitral tribunal that-

+(i) a party to the arbitration agreement was under some incapacity, or

+(ii) the arbitration agreement is not valid under the law to which the parties have subjected it or, in the absence of any indication thereon, under the laws of Pakistan; or

+(iii) the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present their case; or

+(iv) the arbitral award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or it contains decisions on matters beyond the scope of the submission to arbitration:

+Provided that if the decisions on matters submitted to arbitration can be separated from those not so submitted, only that part of the arbitral award which contains decisions on matters not submitted to arbitration may be set aside; or

+(v) the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties, unless such agreement was in conflict with a provision of this Act from which the parties cannot derogate, or, in the absence of such agreement, was not in accordance with this Act; or

+(b) the Competent Court finds that-

+(i) the subject-matter of the dispute is not capable of settlement by arbitration under the laws of Pakistan, or

+(ii) the arbitral award is in conflict with the public policy of Pakistan.

+(3) An award is in conflict with the public policy of Pakistan only if-

+(a) the making of the award was induced or affected by fraud or corruption; or

+(b) a material breach of the rules of natural justice occurred-

+(i) during the arbitral proceedings; or

+(ii) in connection with the making of the award; or,

+(c) it is in conflict with the most fundamental norms of morality and justice.

-Explanation.- A determination as to whether an award is in conflict with the public policy of Pakistan shall not entail a review on the merits of the dispute but only whether it conflicts with the most fundamental norms of morality and justice.
+Explanation.- A determination as to whether an award is in conflict with the public policy of Pakistan shall not entail a review on the merits of the dispute.